 Once you have defined the topics of your content, it’s time to launch its production.

-It doesn’t matter if you’ve decided to do blog articles, podcasts, videos, or social media posts: you need to know who will be doing the production.
+It doesn’t matter if you’ve decided to do blog articles, podcasts, videos, or social media posts: you need to know who will be producing.

-As mentioned earlier, you can either bring your content production in-house or outsource it.
+As mentioned, you can bring your content production in-house or outsource it.
 Each of these two solutions has advantages and disadvantages.

 The advantage of this solution is that your producer knows your company, its value proposition, its customers, and the tone of voice to use.

 The disadvantage is that you will have to build a team 100% dedicated to content production.
-This is a full-time job, and if you want to produce a lot, several people will have to be dedicated to it.
+This is a full-time job; if you want to produce a lot, several people must be dedicated to it.

-The problem is that not all companies have the budget to hire an entire team of content managers.
+The problem is that not all companies have the budget to hire a team of content managers.
 The second solution then comes into play.

 Outsource your content production

-Whether it’s working with freelancers or an agency specializing in content strategy, you always have the option of working with external providers to produce content.
+Whether it’s working with freelancers or an agency specializing in content strategy, you can always work with external providers to produce content.

-This is a more economical solution, but you will have to spend time checking the content produced.
+This is a more economical solution, but you must check the content produced.